hochbaumGroup/HNCcorr/README.md

 **2019/06/25 the HNCcorr software is currently being updated.
 The missing parts will be completey in the next few days.**

 The HNCcorr algorithm identifies cell bodies in two-photon calcium imaging movies.
+We provide a Python 3 (recommended) implementation as well as a Matlab implementation.
+The software is freely available for non-commercial use (see license for details).

-HNCcorr is described in detail in our [eNeuro paper](http://www.eneuro.org/content/6/2/ENEURO.0304-18.2019):
+The HNCcorr algorithm is described in detail in our [eNeuro paper](http://www.eneuro.org/content/6/2/ENEURO.0304-18.2019):

 Spaen, Q., Asín-Achá, R., Chettih, S. N., Minderer, M., Harvey, C., and Hochbaum, D. S. (2019).
 HNCcorr: A novel combinatorial approach for cell identification in calcium-imaging movies. eNeuro, 6(2).

-We provide a Python 3 (recommended) implementation as well as a Matlab implementation.
-The software is freely available for non-commercial use (see license for details).

 ### Example (Python)
 ```python